Fork Tender Asian Style Beef Pot Roast (Low And Slow, Big Flavor)

 Ingredients

-- 1 tablespoon fresh ginger grated (or 1½ teaspoons dried ginger)
+- 1 tbsp fresh ginger grated (or 1½ teaspoons dried ginger)

 - 4 cups beef stock